Envato templates

 Carousel By Sittiporn Yomsin

 This is a simple and clean carousel design.
-The creator has given you enough space for text and image contents.
-Call to action buttons are placed at the right spots so that the users can be easily directed to the corresponding pages.
-If you are planning to use the carousel to list your latest products, blog posts, or something like that, this bootstrap 4 carousel design will come in handy for you.
-Just like the design, the code script is also kept neat and simple.
+The creator has given you enough space for text and image content.
+Call-to-action buttons are placed at the right spots so the users can be easily directed to the corresponding pages.
+If you are planning to use the carousel to list your latest products, blog posts, or something like that, this Bootstrap 4 carousel design will come in handy for you.
+Like the design, the code script is kept neat and simple.
 If you are a beginner, code scripts like this will help you easily understand the concept and the code usage.

 Carousel Transition

 In this example, you get a vertical carousel design.
-A split-screen-style design is followed in this carousel and the creator has used the vertical movements smartly to add life to the carousel.
-This carousel supports all major types of input options, for example, it supports scroll input, navigation through paginations, and pull interface.
-Using bootstrap 4 carousel designs like this will make your job simple and also let you easily utilize the code in your design.
-By making a few changes to the script, you can use the code in your project.
+This carousel follows a split-screen design, and the creator has used vertical movements effectively to add life to it.
+This carousel supports all major input options, for example, scroll input, pagination navigation, and pull interface.
+Using Bootstrap 4 carousel designs like this will make your job easier and let you easily integrate the code into your design.
+You can use the code in your project by making a few changes to the script.

 Flipping Circle

-In this bootstrap 4 carousel example, all the transitions are contained within the circular space.
-To make this circular carousel unique from the other bootstrap 4 carousels, the creator has given a special touch to it.
-You can click anywhere on the right to move to the next slide and on the left for the previous.
-The flipping animation is smooth and fast so the user doesn’t have to wait for the next slide to appear.
-This carousel will be a good idea for team member carousel.
-There is plenty of space over the image, which you can use to show your team mate’s name and position.
-Just like all other bootstrap4 carousel examples in this list, this one’s source file can also be downloaded.
+In this Bootstrap 4 carousel example, all the transitions are contained within the circular space.
+To make this circular carousel unique among other Bootstrap 4 carousels, the creator has added a special touch.
+You can click anywhere on the right to move to the next slide, or on the left to move to the previous one.
+The flipping animation is smooth and fast, so the user doesn’t have to wait for the next slide to appear.
+This carousel will be a good idea for the team member carousel.
+There is plenty of space over the image, which you can use to show your teammate’s name and position.
+Like all other Bootstrap carousel examples in this list, this source file can be downloaded as well.

 Arrow Navigation Styles For Carousels

-Showing the upcoming slides help the user to understand that still there are fresh slides to come.
-One of the most common methods is to show the thumbnail of the slides or to show a part of the upcoming slide.
-If you are looking for something unique, you can find inspiration in this arrow navigation styles set.
-Different types of arrow navigations are given this example.
-On hovering over the arrows, the user can see the previous content’s small thumbnail.
-All you have to do is to pick the type you want and start editing it to fit in your design.
+Showing the upcoming slides helps the user to understand that there are still fresh slides to come.
+One of the most common methods is to display a slide thumbnail or a preview of the upcoming slide.
+If you are looking for something unique, you can find inspiration in this set of arrow navigation styles.
+Different types of arrow navigation are given in this example.
+The user can see the previous content’s small thumbnail on hovering over the arrows.
+All you have to do is pick the type you want and start editing it to fit in your design.

 Animated Fragment Slideshow/Carousel

-If you are looking for a funky and futuristic carousel design, this is the one for you.
+If you want a funky and futuristic carousel design, this is the one for you.
 As the name implies, the creator has used a fragment animation.
 A fluid floating animation is used for the main content of the slide.
 Since the original design itself is cool and attractive, the developer hasn’t made it as an auto-rotating carousel.
 This cool looking carousel would be a good option for any modern creative website.
 In the default design, the developer has used an event website theme.
-On the info page, the creator has explained the code clearly to the user.
+On the info page, the creator clearly explained the code to the user.
 Both, beginners and experienced developers can work with this design easily.

 Full-Width Image Carousel

 It is a simple and elegant looking full-width carousel.
 The designer has done all the basics perfectly so you can concentrate on improving the design.
-On the first and the last slide, the previous and the next arrow keys are hidden, which is a smart move.
-Carousel navigation indicators are shown right below the images for better visibility and accessibility.
+On the first and last slides, the previous and next arrow keys are hidden, which is a smart move.
+Carousel navigation indicators are shown below the images for better visibility and accessibility.
 As you can see, the basics are done correctly, but it is not enough for modern users.
-The creator has given you the option to download the entire source code file.
-By keeping this Bootstrap 4 carousel as a base, you can make your own custom carousel in no time.
+The creator has allowed you to download the entire source code file.
+Keeping this Bootstrap 4 carousel as a base lets you quickly build your own carousel.

 Partner / Client Carousel

-This auto-rotating carousel is a common and simple example, which you might have seen in many websites.
-You can list all your client’s logo in one place and show it neatly on one section of the homepage.
-The slides are moved are periodical so that the user can see all your clients easily.
-The only way to control the carousel is the circular indicators given below the carousel.
-Not only the design but the code structure is also kept simple in this template.
+This auto-rotating carousel is a common and simple example that you might have seen on many websites.
+You can list all your clients’ logos in one place and display them neatly in a single section of the homepage.
+The slides are moved periodically so the user can easily see all your clients.
+The only way to control the carousel is through the circular indicators below it.
+The design and code structure are also kept simple in this template.
 You can easily edit and use this code in your design.

 Pure CSS Carousel

-Pure CSS carousel is a vertical carousel example.
-Each slide is indicated by a label on the side.
-By simply clicking the labels, the user can jump to the slide they want.
-The split screen style design gives you an ample amount of space for image and text contents.
-To give a more natural look to the design, a vertical slider transition effect is used in this design.
-As the name implies, the developer has made this design purely using the CSS3 script.
-The simple code structure of this design let you easily use the code in your design.
+This is a pure CSS vertical carousel example.
+A label on the side indicates each slide.
+The user can simply click the labels to jump to the desired slide.
+The split-screen style design gives you ample space for image and text content.
+To give the design a more natural look, a vertical slider transition effect is used.
+As the name implies, the developer has created this design solely using CSS3.
+The simple code structure of this design lets you easily use the code in your design.

 Vertical Carousel

-This carousel is becoming popular in many support related business websites.
-As most users prefer instant fix, companies are offering chat support.
-If you are well funded, you can use AI bots to help the user with simple queries and use human assistant for difficult tasks.
+This carousel is becoming popular in many support-related business websites.
+As most users prefer an instant fix, companies are offering chat support.
+If you are well-funded, you can use AI bots to assist users with simple queries and a human assistant for difficult tasks.
 The concept of this design is based on the chat interface.
 Since it is a concept model, the developer has kept it as an auto-rotating slider.
-The entire code structure used to create this concept design is shared with you in CodePen editor.
-Hence, you can easily edit and visualize the result before using it on your website.
+The entire code structure used to create this concept design is available in the CodePen editor.
+Hence, you can easily edit and preview the results before using them on your website.

 Carousel

 It is a classic and modern looking carousel example.
 All the slides in the list can be seen clearly just like the album art on your music player.
 This simple design performs well on both desktop and mobile devices.
 The user can simply swipe to go to the next slide.
-On the desktop, you can use the call to action button at the bottom of the carousel.
-The default carousel button looks small, this might be something you need to fix.
-Other than that, this design is perfect and works flawlessly on all type of websites.
-The entire code script used to make this design is shared with you directly to help you easily utilize this code.
+On the desktop, you can use the call-to-action button at the bottom of the carousel.
+The default carousel button looks small; this might be something you need to fix.
+Other than that, this design is perfect and works flawlessly on all types of websites.
+The entire code script used to make this design is shared with you directly to help you use it easily.

 Infinite Autoplay Carousel

 It is a modern version of the Partner/Client carousel design mentioned above.
-This one almost looks like a scroller than a carousel, but it is a carousel which uses smooth scrolling animation.
-If you want, you can add a periodic slide change with a pause.
-The whole design looks perfect, the only thing you have to add is to stop animation on hovering over the carousel.
-As the carousel is moving continuously, sometimes the user can’t see your client list properly.
-This bootstrap 4 carousel is designed using the HTML and CSS3 script.
+This one almost looks like a scroller rather than a carousel, but it is a carousel that uses smooth scrolling animation.
+You can add a periodic slide change with a pause if you want.
+The whole design looks perfect; the only thing you have to add is to stop the animation on hovering over the carousel.
+As the carousel moves continuously, the user sometimes can’t see your client list properly.
+This Bootstrap 4 carousel is designed using HTML and CSS3.